tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

           ansible_ssh_common_args: '-o StrictHostKeyChecking=no'
 ```

 See the complete hosts.yml and playbook.yml examples below as templates for your own environments.
-The latest versions are hosted in my[GitHub](https://github.com/tmarfil/ansible_f5os_tmos_linux) repository.
+The latest versions are hosted on [GitHub](https://github.com/tmarfil/ansible_f5os_tmos_linux) repository.

 ```yaml